juliusaka/xfc_btms_saev_controller/README.md

 - with the initialization, the SimBroker looks for the first line after the start time
 - for every call of *.step()*, the index of the rows from the last simulation time to the next simulation time is determined and a dataframe-slice with all the events happening in between given back.
+- the Sim Broker also performs the time handling, the reference should therefore be passed to every object of the simulation which needs it.

 ### Result Writer